levibostian/Teller-Android/docs/testing_mocking_teller.md

 If you would like to mock a `LocalRepository` or `OnlineRepository` subclass of yours, this is quite easy to do.
 Check out the instructions below for how to mock an `OnlineRepository` instance as the same directions can easily be applied to `LocalRepository` as well.

-*TL;DR view some example code in the example app for mocking [an `OnlineRepository`](https://github.com/levibostian/teller-android/blob/development/app/src/test/java/com/levibostian/tellerexample/viewmodel/ReposViewModelTest.kt) or [a `LocalRepository`](https://github.com/levibostian/teller-android/blob/development/app/src/test/java/com/levibostian/tellerexample/viewmodel/GitHubUsernameViewModelTest.kt) subclass.*
+?> TL;DR view some example code in the example app for mocking [an `OnlineRepository`](https://github.com/levibostian/teller-android/blob/development/app/src/test/java/com/levibostian/tellerexample/viewmodel/ReposViewModelTest.kt) or [a `LocalRepository`](https://github.com/levibostian/teller-android/blob/development/app/src/test/java/com/levibostian/tellerexample/viewmodel/GitHubUsernameViewModelTest.kt) subclass.

 * Create a mocked instance of your repository instance: